ghurone/ghurone/README.md

 - Passionate for Physics, education and Python.

-- Interested in computational physics, interactive simulations for Physics and ICTs
+- Interested in machine learning, computational physics, interactive simulations and ICTs

 ## I’m currently working on 💻